stpettersens/uredis/README.md

 * FLUSHALL
 * KEYS

-The only data type supported so far is strings, but this version is good enough to run my http://ip-locator.xyz application on FreeBSD.
+So far the only data type supported so far is strings, but this version is good enough to run my http://ip-locator.xyz application on FreeBSD.

+* + On Windows, we mostly use only the Python standard library but the [psutil module](https://pypi.org/project/psutil)* *may be installed to return memory usage information with the INFO command.
+Otherwise, 0 bytes in process memory usage will be returned. **